Alberto-/angular-steps/README.md

 # Angular Steps

-Angular Steps is an example of a registration step wizard made with AngularJS (version 1.5.8).
+Angular Steps is an example of a registration step wizard made with AngularJS (version 1.5.8). [view demo]

-##Introduction
+## Introduction

 The project is composed by 5 steps.
 You can move forward to the next step if the current step is valid.